leidi2004/100-days-of-code/log.md

 **Thoughts**: I learn today things by doing the logic in javascript, things i hadn't put in practice before, i had some conflicts between the logic and the UI after i finished the least and it was really frustrating but i resolved that.

 **Link(s) to work**: [E-sketch](https://github.com/leidi2004/esketch)

+**Link(s) to work**: [Rock Paper Scissors](https://github.com/leidi2004/RockPaperScissors)

+### Day 13: June 4, 2023

+**Today's Progress**: I finished the UI the sketch.

+**Thoughts**: The things I think are the easiest always ending being harder to figure out, i finished the sketch faster than i though and also with less javascript code.

+**Link(s) to work**: [E-sketch](https://leidi2004.github.io/esketch/)

+### Day 14: June 5, 2023

+**Today's Progress**: I started the calculator and finished the UI of the three different themes.

+**Thoughts**: it's the second time i work with sass and i'm pleased with the results i think that my skills of building layouts are getting better.
+Today i track the time it took me to build the base of the calculator and the mixin, it took me less than two hours, i'm gaining more confidence at the time to use grid and it's all because of the hours practicing and all the layout i've built.
+Now i'm planning to first write all the steps to make the functions work and i'm going to write some pseudocode.

+**Link(s) to work**: [Calculator](https://github.com/leidi2004/calculator)